| 5

 race took place in London's Royal Docks between Conway, Worcester

-and General Boths crews.
+and General Botha crews.
 Much to the surprise of the South African

 it was never raced for again. |